 Biotechnology is one of the most progressive sectors of science.
 It is the scientific discipline that focuses on advancing the conditions of living organisms.
-It is an interdisciplinary field that includes Mathematics, Physics, Chemistry, Biology and Computing.
-The conjunction of the knowledge of all these sectors combines biology with technology and therefore has a widespread application from industries like textiles to pharmaceuticals.
+It is also an interdisciplinary field that includes Mathematics, Physics, Chemistry, Biology, and Computing.
+The conjunction of the knowledge of all these sectors combines biology with technology.
+Therefore it has a widespread application from industries like textiles to pharmaceuticals.
+And many biotech jobs are desirable for those who want to enter the biotechnology sector.
 It is one of the fastest-growing fields with ample opportunities.

 Table of Contents